Max King (rugby league)

-Maxwell David King (born 4 May 1997) is an Australian professional rugby league footballer who plays as a and for the Canterbury-Bankstown Bulldogs in the National Rugby League (NRL).
+Maxwell David King (born 4 May 1997) is a professional rugby league footballer who plays as a and for the Canterbury-Bankstown Bulldogs in the National Rugby League (NRL).

 He previously played for the Gold Coast Titans and the Melbourne Storm in the NRL.

 Background

 King was born in Huddersfield, England to an Australian father and an English mother.
 His father David is a former professional rugby league player who was playing for the Huddersfield Giants at the time of King's birth.
 His mother is from Dewsbury.

 King's great-grandfather, Cec, played for the South Sydney Rabbitohs from 1945 to 1946, his grandfather, Johnny, was a seven-time premiership winner with the St George Dragons and his father, David, played for the Gold Coast Seagulls from 1991 to 1992.

 He lived in Huddersfield until aged 7 when he and his family moved to Australia.
 He lived in Maitland and was educated at All Saints College, Maitland.
 It was there where he represented NSW Combined Catholic Colleges Rugby League team.

 King is a West Maitland Wallaroo junior.
 He was signed by North Sydney Bears' Harold Matthews Cup side in 2013 and then Newcastle Knights SG Ball Cup side in 2015, before being signed by the Gold Coast Titans.